coder-sapient/json-api-document-builder/README.md

 ### Registry

-The [ResourceResolverRegistry](/src/Registry/ResourceResolverRegistry.php) is a container that return a [ResourceResolver](#ResourceResolver) by resource type.
+The registry is a container that return a [ResourceResolver](#ResourceResolver) by resource type.

 ```php
 interface ResourceResolverRegistry